framewiki/awesome-framework/README.md

 ## Disclaimer
 This repository and the resources within it are **COMPLETELY UNOFFICIAL** and not in any way endorsed or supported by Framework.
 Your use of these guides and projects is **AT YOUR OWN RISK** and **MAY VOID YOUR WARRANTY.** We ask that you do not reach out to Framework support about problems related to these resources, but you can feel free to reach out to the community maintainers via GitHub Discussions or Issues within this repository.

+> **Note**
+> Parts listed as community validated are not on Framework's list of officially supported parts.
+While they have been tested by members of the community, there is no guarantee that they will work for you.

 ## Expansion Cards